frain-dev/convoy-website/content/blog/debugging-webhook-events-with-convoy-cli.md

 ### Quick overview

 In furthering our objective of making webhooks easier to debug, we decided to overhaul our Convoy CLI stream implementation.
-Our users found the former implementation a bit difficult to use.
+Our users found the former implementation not so easy to use.

 First pain point was the fact that we had the CLI commands in the main convoy binary.
 These are the CLI commands: